 - Grade I buildings are of exceptional interest, sometimes considered to be internationally important.

 - Grade II buildings are particularly important buildings of more than special interest.

 - Grade III buildings are nationally important and of special interest.

-Scotland also uses three grades of classification: A, B and C categories.
+Scotland and Northern Ireland also use three grades of classification: A, B and C categories.
 The assessment criteria differs from the English and Welsh system, therefore listed buildings within these countries do not share the same categorization and are not equivalent.